 They set the tone right away with bright colors, stylistic furniture and green boxwood walls as you approach the hotel doors.

 Their check-in area is sleek.
 It perfectly blends with the posh living room scene you see upon entry.
 Warm and inviting, their employees quickly greet you at an unassuming, approachable table as you take it all in.
 They have keys ready for your room as they seamlessly complete your check in.
 All of this is done with the help of iPads in lieu of bulky, stuffy computers.

-They have a total of 74 guest rooms.
-I was in room 422 with a city and pool view on the fourth floor.
+Unscripted has a total of 74 guest rooms.
+We were in room 422 with a city and pool view on the fourth floor.
 I had a blast looking through the room when I entered.
 Nothing is overlooked.

 Round magnets (pictured on the left, below) allow guests to playfully indicate they don’t want to be disturbed or they brought their dog along for their stay.
 “I’m Hot” is for summer time!
 It’s not so much for if you’re feeling sexy 🙂 as it is for a staff member to simply indicate caution if the metal door to your room is hot to the touch in the heat of seasonal days.

 Everything down to the glasses in the mini bar and coasters by the bed match the branding of Unscripted Hotel Durham.
 The soft, fluffy allergen-free king size bed was dreamy!
 I love anything ombre so the ottoman under the desk had me googly-eyed over it’s blue fade to tan fabric.
 (Swoon!)
 I very much enjoyed getting some work done in the comfort of the robin’s egg blue chair and wooden desk.
 I clearly gave into posing for some photos in front of the mid-century modern patterned accent wall behind the bed.
 (Why should I resist, right?)